China says it 'drove away' US warship in South China Sea

 READ: 5 years after South China Sea ruling, China's presence around Philippines only growing

-The Paracels are among hundreds of islands, reefs and atolls in the resources-rich South China Sea contested by China, Vietnam, Taiwan, the Philippines, Malaysia and Brunei., Beijing claims historic rights to resources within its so-called nine-dash line, or most of the region.

-On Jul 12, 2016, the Permanent Court of Arbitration in The Hague ruled that China had no historic title over the South China Sea.
-It also said China had interfered with traditional Philippine fishing rights at Scarborough Shoal and breached the Philippines' sovereign rights by exploring for oil and gas near the Reed Bank.
+On Jul 12, 2016, the Permanent Court of Arbitration in the Hague ruled that China had no historic title over the South China Sea, a ruling that China said it would ignore.

+The Benfold asserted navigational rights and freedoms in the vicinity of the Paracel Islands consistent with international law, the US Navy said in a statement on Monday.

+The islands are claimed by China, Taiwan and Vietnam, which require either permission or advance notification before a military vessel passes through.

 READ: Biden backs Trump rejection of China's South China Sea claim

+"By conducting this operation, the United States demonstrated that these waters are beyond what China can lawfully claim as its territorial sea, and that China's claimed straight baselines around the Paracel Islands are inconsistent with international law," the US Navy said.

+In its 2016 ruling, the Hague court also said China had interfered with traditional Philippine fishing rights at Scarborough Shoal and breached the country's sovereign rights by exploring for oil and gas near the Reed Bank.

-In a written statement on Sunday, US State Secretary Antony Blinken said freedom of the seas was an "enduring" interest of all nations.
+Freedom of the seas was an "enduring" interest of all nations, US Secretary of State Antony Blinken said on Sunday.

-"Nowhere is the rules-based maritime order under greater threat than in the South China Sea," Blinken said.
+"Nowhere is the rules-based maritime order under greater threat than in the South China Sea," Blinken said in a statement.

 "The People's Republic of China continues to coerce and intimidate Southeast Asian coastal states, threatening freedom of navigation in this critical global throughway."